Reassessments

 Keep track of your work and CPD

 If you’re a member of Engineering New Zealand, it’s easy to keep track of your development by regularly recording your work and CPD in our member area online.
-If you’re not a member, you’ll need to ensure you save relevant work and CPD records and have them ready to use for your reassessment.
+If you’re not a member, you’ll need to ensure you save relevant work and CPD records and have them ready to use for your reassessment - please use Supporting Document C – CPD Activity Report to record your CPD.

 Attend an info session

-Throughout the year, Engineering New Zealand hosts information sessions for engineers preparing for their CPEng reassessment.
-Keep an eye on the Engineering New Zealand website – and if you’re a member, the fortnightly newsletter, Discover, to make sure you don’t miss out.
+Throughout the year, we host information sessions for engineers preparing for their CPEng reassessment.
+Keep an eye on our webinars page –to make sure you don’t miss out.

 Read through the application form